Skip to content

 The following definitions apply for the limited purposes of this policy and any associated regulations.

-1. “Landlocked Building” means a building on the University campus that does not have Motor Vehicle access via adjacent roadway or parking lot and may require driving on a Sidewalk.
+1. “Landlocked Building” means a building on the University campus that does not have Vehicle access via adjacent roadway or parking lot and may require driving on a Sidewalk.

 3. Policy